Pohang station: Services

 It is serves by Mugunghwa-ho on the Donghae Line that runs to Yeongdeok, Dongdaegu, Bujeon and Suncheon.
 The KTX trains that runs between Seoul and Pohang that began in service on March 31, 2015, after the completion of the new building on February 24, 2015.

 Former station

 The station was originally located at 7 Yongdang-ro 91beon-gil, Jungang-dong, that opened on November 1, 1918, In 2015, due to the switch to the new line, it was moved to the new location that opened on April 2, 2015, and the old station was demolished.

 Station layout

-Pohang station has 4 platforms for Mugunghwa-ho and KTX.
+Pohang station has 4 platforms for Mugunghwa-ho and ITX-Maum, KTX.